Skewball: Recordings

-A notable recording is by American folk legend Woody Guthrie, who included an English and an American interpretation (both entitled Stewball) on tape, and recorded in Volume 4 of The Asch Recordings (1930–1940).
+An early mention of the horse is found in an early 20th century folk song, "When I Go Out" by Buster Red, who references seeing no horse like "Stewball" at the Saratoga Race Course.
+A notable recording is by American folk legend Woody Guthrie, who recorded an English and an American interpretation (both entitled Stewball) on disc, in 1944 and 1946 respectively, released in Volume 4 of The Asch Recordings (1940–1949).
 The American interpretation is a chain-gang song sung by Lead Belly and Guthrie with an African American 'call and response' style, while the English interpretation is derived from the traditional British broadside ballad, and sung to a cowboy waltz tune.
 The American interpretation has Stewball as being born in California with the famed race against the grey mare taking place in Dallas, Texas.
-Lead Belly recorded several versions of this song, and the music and lyrics from his version appear in American Ballads and Folk Songs by Lomax and Lomax.
+Lead Belly recorded several versions of this song, and the music and lyrics from his version appear in American Ballads and Folk Songs by John and Alan Lomax.
 John and Ruby Lomax also recorded a version by a "Group of Convicts" in their 1939 Southern States Recording Trip, available online at the American Memory site.

-Lead Belly's American chain-gang version of Stewball was covered in the 1950s by The Weavers, and then by British skiffle singer Lonnie Donegan.
+Lead Belly's American chain-gang version of "Stewball" was covered in the 1950s by The Weavers, and then by British skiffle singer Lonnie Donegan.